 Predictive analytics has its roots in the ability to "predict" what might happen.
-No statistical algorithm can predict the future with 100% certainty but it provides an estimation about the likelihood of a future outcome.
-They can be used to forecast customer behavior, purchasing patterns and identify trends in sales activities.
+No statistical algorithm can predict the future with 100% certainty, but it estimates the likelihood of a future outcome.
+They can be used to forecast customer behaviour and purchasing patterns and identify trends in sales activities.

 They combine historical data from different data sources to identify patterns in the data and apply statistical models and algorithms to capture relationships between various data sets.

-Predictive analytics can be used throughout the organization, from forecasting customer behavior and purchasing patterns to identifying trends in sales activities.
+Predictive analytics can be used throughout the organization, from forecasting customer behaviour and purchasing patterns to identifying trends in sales activities.

 - Efficiency, which could include inventory forecasting

-- Customer service, which can help a company gain a better understanding of who their customers are and what they want in order to tailor recommendations
+- Customer service, which can help a company gain a better understanding of who their customers are and what they want to tailor recommendations

 - Fraud detection and prevention, which can help companies identify patterns and changes